 private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services for sponsored feature development

 General items related to the architecture of jetty and how it deals with certain design decisions.

-The Jetty Server is the plumbing between a collection of Connectors that accept HTTP connections and a collection of Handlers that service requests from the connections and produce responses, with threads from a thread pool doing the work.
+The Jetty Server is the plumbing between a collection of `Connector`s that accept connections and a collection of `Handler`s that service requests from the connections and produce responses, with threads from a thread pool doing the work.

 The implementation of Jetty follows some fairly standard patterns.

-Generic handling for those interfaces is then provided in an Abstract implementation such as
+Generic handling for those interfaces is then provided in an abstract implementation

 The JSR77 inspired life cycle of most Jetty components is represented by the

 AbstractLifeCycle implementation used as the base of many Jetty components.

 Connector is the component that accepts TCP connections.